-Does Whiskey go bad?
+Does Whisky go bad?

-How to store unopened Whiskey
+How to store unopened Whisky

 Whisky mustn't be exposed to direct sunlight, since the ultraviolet rays bleach out the pigments over time.
-A bar cabinet or a package protect the Whiskey from light.
-That way it's possible to store for more than ten years.
+A bar cabinet or a package protect the Whisky from light.
+That way it's possible to store Whisky for more than ten years.
 However, since tiny amounts of liquid evaporate through the cork, the filling level will decrease over time.
 You can monitor the liquid level of a bottle by marking the on the back with a felt pen.

 If you're a collector and want to store Whisky for a longer period of time, you have to give more thought to it.
 First of all, the temperature should be lower than room temperature.
-The lower the temperature, the less Whisky evaporates.
+The lower the temperature, the less evaporates.
 An additional cap on top of the can also help, but take care that the cap doesn't soil or damage the original sleeve.
 This would reduce the value of the bottle, as would sealing wax.

 Bottles with screw-tops must be retightened by hand regularly, since they always loosen on their own, which leads to increased.